Revolutionary War Artillery & Cannons

 Artist’s conception of the French artillery park at Yorktown.
 Directly behind the gun carriages are limbers, which, when attached to the gun carriage, transformed them into 4-wheeled vehicles.
 To the right of the horses, resembling coffins on wheels, are the powder wagons.
 Farther back are ammunition wagons.
 The flag appears to be that of the Régiment d’artillerie d’Auxonne.

-Early in the war most American artillery was commandeered from ships and forts.
-These would have been mounted on ship or garrison carriages (right.)
-These were simply stout wooden frames that rested on four small wheels called "trucks."
-The cannon rested between the sides of the frame on cross-members called "transoms," and the sides had depressions on top to accomodate the trunnions of the gun.
+Early in the war, most American artillery was commandeered from ships and forts.
+These would have been mounted on ship or garrison carriages (above).
+These were simply stout wooden frames that rested on four small wheels called “trucks.”
+The cannon rested between the sides of the frame on cross-members called “transoms,” and the sides had depressions on top to accommodate the trunnions of the gun.

 These were fine on a ship, where lateral re-deployment was done by changing the direction of the ship, and in a fort, where a cannon has a specific field of fire.
 But for fighting battles, a gun first has to get to the battle over roads with ridges and ruts, then it has to negotiate the uneven terrain of the battlefield itself. this type of movement called for wagon wheels and an axle with a high ground clearance.
 Thus, the ship and garrison carriages had to be converted by carpenters and wheelwrights into field carriages, either the block trail or the flask type.

-An interesting hybrid, a light gun with flask trails, can be seen in the photo below left.
+An interesting hybrid, a light gun with flask trails.

-Another indispensable piece of transport equipment, used for hauling heavy guns over long distances, was the sling cart (below right.)
+Another indispensable piece of transport equipment, used for hauling heavy guns over long distances, was the sling cart (above).

 Most carriages were made of oak, but walnut, chestnut and maple were also used.
 The wheels were constructed of either elm or beech.
 The carriages were a variety of colors including gray, rust, white, and dark blue.
 In 1780, Washington ordered all carriages painted a light blue in honor of France, light blue being the French royal color.